EssentialsX/ItemDbGenerator/README.md

 <!-- And viola, a musical instrument will appear! -->
 <!-- haha, comedy -->
 <!-- I'll find the exit -->
-And voila, an `items.json` file will appear.
+And voilà, an `items.json` file will appear.